acascell/shipping-cart-react/README.md

 ![confirmation.png](shopping-cart%2Fsrc%2Fassets%2Fconfirmation.png)

 ### ✨ Features
-The application utilise react hooks  use -> state, context, reducer to perform react operations utilising latest react function based hooks.
-Defined a context layer wrapping up both "cart" and "product" functionalities defned as "provider"
+The application utilise react hooks such as use -> state, context, reducer to perform react operations utilising latest react function based on hooks.
+Defined a context layer wrapping up both "cart" and "product" entities defined as "provider".
-The main entrypoint glues up all the components, context and provider to spin up the acppication
+The main entrypoint glues up all the components, context and provider to spin up the application

 ```
 ReactDOM.createRoot(document.getElementById('root')!).render(